1000 Voices Altadena Mosaic

 Upcoming Workshops

-Meet our neighbors and learn how to clean and sort ceramic shards for use in the 1000 Voices Altadena Mosaic!
+Meet our neighbors and learn how to make ceramic tiles for use in the 1000 Voices Altadena Mosaic!
 Snacks and drinks will be provided.
-Space is limited.
-Registration required.
-Must be 18 years or older to participate in this workshop.
-There is no fee to participate.

 Location: Side Street Projects @ Zorthian Ranch, 3990 N. Fair Oaks Ave., Altadena, CA 91001.